For years, this was the biggest limitation of WordPress.com.

 Lower friction for beginners

-New users can now start small without worrying about future limitations.
-They can build, experiment, and grow without needing to migrate platforms later.
+New users can now start building without worrying about hitting limitations later.
+You can choose a plan, start publishing, and add functionality as you grow, without needing to migrate platforms.

 Better long-term SEO outcomes